gdsc0301/definitive-wordpress-setup/README.md

 This is a WordPress installation that is designed to be as close to the definitive setup as possible.

-The goal is to have a WordPress installation that is easy to implement in a new server.
+The goal is to have a WordPress installation that is plug-and-play.
+It's not a WordPress theme, it's a WordPress installation.

 ## Server Requirements
 - Any recent Ubuntu version